Ryanhustler420/RH-Android-Version-UI/README.md

 79. Connecting With Firebase And Firestore.. few more step to go
 80. Working on Currency API and making our own JSON file just for Currency Collection. still moving...
 81. Bug Trigger In ChipInputLayout.
 Fixing That.. :(
+82. Syncing Firebase Database with Algolia For Testing